Early detection and management of cardiovascular risk factors is a priority goal for adequate primary and secondary stroke prevention

 Target values for metabolic syndrome therapy

-Fasting glycemia (8 h after last meal)
+Fasting glycemia (8 hours after last meal)

 • predictor of cardiovascular complications